 that underlie the unique suite of morphological, physiological, and behavioral characters seen in humans, including

 our unique skeletal structures, intelligence, lifespan and disease susceptibilities?
 Although these questions are

 amongst the most challenging in all of science, humans have exceptionally well developed genetic and genomic

 resources, including a rapidly growing collection of completely sequenced individuals, and the most detailed

-or sticklebacks also turn out to control major differences in human morphology, human height, human disease
+or sticklebacks also turn out to control major differences in human morphology, human height, rare